-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 "The president said 'the hookers thing' is nonsense but that Putin had told him 'we have some of the most beautiful hookers in the world.'
 (He did not say when Putin had told him this and I don't recall [redacted])."

-This moment is the Russia imbroglio in a nutshell: a simultaneously outrageous and baffling puzzle piece without important context which is itself an incomplete bit of information.
+This moment is the Russia imbroglio in a nutshell: a simultaneously outrageous and baffling puzzle piece without important context, which is itself an incomplete bit of information.

 Comey's memo is dated Feb.
 8, 2017.
 Trump and Russian President Vladimir Putin had an officially announced phone conversation a few days before.